Singapore, Republic of

 In 2009, NMS worked closely with Singapore General Hospital (SGH) to establish the SGH Hyperbaric and Diving Medicine Centre, to provide a one-stop diving and hyperbaric medical facility with access to tertiary level medical care and specialist services.
 NMS continues to operate 2 multi-place hyperbaric chambers with Transfer Under Pressure (TUP) and Intensive Care Capabilities in Naval Hyperbaric Centre, Sembawang Camp to cater to diving medical support requirements.

 NMS spearheaded the development and operationalization of medical capability for submarine rescue (SUBSAFE) operations in June 2000.
-The containerized Recompression Chambers (RCC), together with a high dependency care unit, were deployed aboard a Submarine Hyperbaric Chamber Vessel (SHCV).
-In 2008, NMS played an integral role in the operationalization of the Navy’s purpose built dedicated submarine rescue suite comprising the MV Swift Rescue, the Deep Submergence and Rescue 6 (DSAR 6) and the recompression chambers previously deployed on-board the SHCV.
+The containerized Recompression Chambers (RCC), together with a high dependency care unit, was deployed aboard a Submarine Hyperbaric Chamber Vessel (SHCV).
+In 2008, NMS played an integral role in the operationalization of the Navy’s purpose-built dedicated submarine rescue suite comprising the MV Swift Rescue, the Deep Submergence and Rescue 6 (DSAR 6) and the recompression chambers previously deployed on-board the SHCV.

 Besides providing diving and submarine medical support, NMS is also responsible for the provision of medical support to the Fleet and Maritime Security Task Force.
 Equipped with the latest 3rd Generation shipboard medical stores, the Shipboard Medical Team, working together with the ship’s First Aid Party, is able to provide both primary healthcare and advanced trauma life support to the crew during missions and deployments.
 And with the Navy conducting more complex operations in international and local waters, NMS has developed the shipboard surgical capabilities to support overseas deployments and disaster relief and humanitarian relief missions.
 The Rapidly Deployable Maritime Container (RDMC) system was operationalised in 2016 to provide a rapidly deployable and scalable surgical capability for the Navy.